lambdastack/lambdastack/docs/design-docs/autoscaling/autoscaling.md

 - Current LambdaStack codebase does not allow to scale-down Kubernetes clusters in the nice / proper way.
 - This is crucial for autoscaling to work, as we need to properly drain and delete physically-destroyed nodes from Kuberentes.
-- Also this step needs to be performed before terraform code is executed (which requires a refactor of lscli code).
+- Also this step needs to be performed before terraform code is executed (which requires a refactor of lambdastack code).

 ### PHASE 2: Moving terraform's state and LambdaStack-cluster-config to a shared place in the cloud.